sunilsoni/interviewnotes/aws/aws.md

 Amazon Route 53 is a Domain Name System (DNS), which allows you to route your custom domain names to your actual application on AWS.
 So, you configure Route 53 to send requests from the browser to your AWS application.
 The AWS DNS sets up your custom domain name.

+# CloudWatch

+Amazon CloudWatch is a key service that helps you plan, monitor, and fine-tune your AWS infrastructure and applications.
+It lets you collect, search, and visualize data from your applications and AWS resources in the form of logs, metrics, and events.

+Common CloudWatch use cases include the following:

+**Infrastructure monitoring and troubleshooting** Visualize performance metrics to discover trends over time and spot outliers that might indicate a problem.
+Correlate metrics and logs across your application and infrastructure stacks to understand the root cause of failures and performance issues.

+**Resource optimization**
+Save money and help with resource planning by identifying overused or underused resources.
+Ensure performance and availability by using AWS Auto Scaling to automatically provision new EC2 instances to meet demand.

+**Application monitoring**
+Create CloudWatch alarms to alert you and take corrective action when a resource’s utilization, performance, or health falls outside of a threshold that you define.

+**Log analytics**
+Search, visualize, and correlate logs from multiple sources to help with troubleshooting and identify areas for improvement.

+## CloudWatch Metrics

+## CloudWatch Alarms

+## CloudWatch Dashboards

+## CloudWatch Logs

+# Amazon DynamoDB

+# Amazon Simple Storage Service (Amazon S3)

+# Amazon Virtual Private Cloud (Amazon VPC)

+# AWS Elastic Beanstalk

+# Elastic Load Balancing

+# Amazon Kinesis

+# AWS Lambda

+# Amazon Simple Notification Service

+# Amazon Simple Queue Service